TehNut/AniSchedule/README.md

   This command removes an anime from the list.
 Just as with the `watch` command, it takes the AniList media entry link or the media ID.
 Must be used in the channel that the watch was added to.
 This follows the permission level set in the `.env` file.

+  A 👍 reaction indicates that removing this anime was successful.
+A 👎 reaction indicates that it was unsuccessful.
+An unsuccessful reaction could mean that the channel was not watching that anime or that the ID was invalid.

+* `next`

+  This command will display the next anime to air (in the next 7 days) that the current channel is watching.

+  A 👎 reaction indicates that it was unsuccessful.
+An unsuccessful reaction could mean that the channel is not watching any anime or that none of the watched anime have an episode airing in the next 7 days.

 * `watching`

   This command prints a list of all anime names being watched that are still currently airing.
 It can be used by anybody.

+  A 👎 reaction indicates that it was unsuccessful.
+An unsuccessful reaction means that this channel is not watching any anime.